 Railway Empire is a train sim with a difference – it’s a historical one, focused on the early days of train travel across the United States, during the tumultuous years of the Wild West era.
 You have the whole of North America to build on, and the goal of leading your company into the 20th century.

 Railway Empire isn’t just a train game, it also simulates the management side of the job, too, making it a spiritual successor to the classic Railroad Tycoon series.
-The game’s got dozens of accurately-modelled trains from that era, and you can ride and control any of them.
+The game’s got dozens of accurately-modeled trains from that era, and you can ride and control any of them.
 The real joy of the game is in handling the company, from laying down tracks and building stations, to managing the workforce and researching new technologies.

 Railway Empire is a realistic management game though, so don’t expect to just plop these things down Theme Park-style – you have to consider switches, terrain, water, and many other factors if you’re going to be successful.
 Like any simulation game, there’s a lot of detail to take in at first, but once you get going it’s a lot of fun.

 The humble train simulator has been around for almost as long as there’s been PC simulation games, and while the latest iteration of Train Simulator is the traditional choice, Train Sim World offers something a mite more ambitious – and it’s by the same developer, Dovetail Games, so fans of one should appreciate the other.

 It’s certainly the most realistic and best train games around – for example, you can’t even leave the station without priming the battery first.
 The whole game’s played in first-person, so all the driving, management, and upkeep is done from the ground level – just as if you were serving and running the train yourself.
 The whole point of simulation games is to make you feel like you’re actually doing the job, and Train Sim World does that better than any other – as we found while documenting our Train Sim World travel diary adventures.